geneontology/geneontology.github.io/README.md

 ## Installation (docker)

-More specifically, as versions have rather moved on at this point, we can reproduce with:
+As versions have rather moved on at this point, we can still reproduce our desired environment with:

 ```
 git clone https://github.com/geneontology/geneontology.github.io.git